SLISEMAP: Supervised dimensionality reduction through local explanations: Related work

 \subsection{Explainable AI}

-The interpretation of machine learning models can be generally divided into exploration of global aspects, i.e. the entire model \citep{baehrens:2010:a, henelius2014peek, henelius2017interpreting, adler:2016:a, datta:2016:a}, or inspection of local attributes \citep{ribeiro2016, anchors:aaai18, fong:2017:a, Lundberg_Lee_2017, guidotti:2018:b}; please see \citet{guidotti:2018:a} for a recent survey and references.
-On a global level, the scope of interpretation is on understanding {\em how} the model has produced the predictions where as {\em why} is usually beyond human comprehension due to model complexity.
-On this level we can examine, e.g., which features affect the predictions most \citep{fisher2019AllMA} and what interactions there are between features \citep{Goldstein2013PeekingIT,henelius2014peek,henelius2017interpreting}.
+The explanations of black box models can be generally divided into the exploration of global aspects, i.e., the entire model \citep{baehrens:2010:a, henelius2014peek, henelius2017interpreting, adler:2016:a, datta:2016:a}, or inspection of local attributes, i.e., individual decisions \citep{ribeiro2016, ribeiro2018Anchors, fong:2017:a, Lundberg_Lee_2017}; See \citet{guidotti:2018:a} for a recent survey and references.
+On a global level, the scope of the explanations is on understanding {\em how} the model has produced predictions, where the {\em why} is usually beyond human comprehension due to model complexity.
+On this level, we can examine which features affect the predictions most \citep{fisher2019AllMA} and what interactions there are between features \citep{Goldstein2013PeekingIT,henelius2014peek,henelius2017interpreting}.

-On the other hand, it is possible to examine and understand {\em how} and {\em why} the model produce predictions locally since these can be approximated with interpretable simple models.
-Instead of focusing on single use cases, we are interested in locally interpretable methods that can be used for any type of model (model-agnostic) and do not require any model modifications (post-hoc).
-One of the first such methods was {\sc lime} \citep{ribeiro2016}, which generates the interpretations for user-defined areas of interest by perturbing the data and training a weighted model based on predictions.
-Another similar method is {\sc shap} \citep{Lundberg_Lee_2017}, which utilises weights based on Shapley value estimation \citep{shapley1951}.
-Both of these methods generate the local explanations based on perturbed data and this process is non-trivial \citep{guidotti:2018:b,laugel:2018, molnar:2019:a}.
-A third method called {\sc slise} \citep{bjorklund2019}, utilises only existing data, and finds the largest set of data items that can be approximated (up to a given accuracy) by a sparse linear model, by ignoring outliers; the work presented here can be seen as a global extension of {\sc slise}.
+However, we are interested in local explanation methods, specifically those that can be used for any type of model (model-agnostic) and do not require any model modifications (post hoc).
+A common approach in this niche is to locally approximate the black box model with a simpler white box model.
+One of the first such methods, {\sc lime} \citep{ribeiro2016}, generates interpretations for user-defined areas of interest by perturbing the data and training a linear model based on the predictions.
+Another similar method is {\sc shap} \citep{Lundberg_Lee_2017}, which finds the weights based on Shapley value estimation \citep{shapley1951}.
+Nonlinear white box models can also be used, such as decision rules \citep{guidotti2018Local,ribeiro2018Anchors}.

+Many of these methods generate local explanations based on perturbed data, but designing a good data generation process is nontrivial \citep{guidotti:2018:a,laugel:2018, molnar:2019:a}, e.g., replacing pixels in an image with random noise seldom results in natural-looking images.
+One method that only utilises existing data is called {\sc slise} \citep{bjorklund2019,bjorklundRobustRegressionError2022}, which finds the largest subset of data items that can be approximated (up to a given accuracy) by a sparse linear model.
+The work presented here can be seen as a global extension of {\sc slise}.